ukbendavies/secure-dev-workflow/README.md

 ## What can I get from this?

 - Improved security posture within your development workflow
-- Improved ease of use for git and ssh when using passwords
+- Improved ease of use for git and ssh when using password protected ssh-key files
 - Tooling that works with the workflow to enhance productivity

 ### Security Enhancements